 If there’s one part of project management that’s bigger than all the rest, it’s project scheduling.
-Since a project is defined as a temporary endeavor with a distinct beginning and end, defining when that end takes place and making sure it finishes on time are extremely important to any project, large or small.
+Since a project is defined as a temporary endeavor with a distinct beginning and end, defining when that end takes place and making sure it finishes on time are, by definition, extremely important to any project, large or small.

 Professional project managers look at the schedule every day.
 They print it out and hang it on their walls.
 They obsess about staying on track and producing the project deliverables on time and under budget.

 Many amateur project managers produce schedules, often as a condition of winning a job or because their boss or colleagues asked for one.
 But the process of putting together some graphical bar charts that indicate task start and end dates is not sufficient for professional project management.
 It does not: